Spondias

 Spondias is a genus of flowering plants in the cashew family, Anacardiaceae.
-The genus consists of 17 described species, 7 of which are native to the Neotropics and about 10 are native to tropical Asia.
+The genus consists of 18 described species, eleven of which are native to the tropical Americas, six to Asia and one to Madagascar.
 They are commonly named hog plums, Spanish plums, Ciruelas in Cuba, libas in Bikol and in some cases golden apples for their brightly colored fruit which resemble an apple or small plum at a casual glance.
 They are only distantly related to apple and plum trees, however.
 A more unequivocal common name is mombins.